dafreels/metalus-api/docs/Parameter-Editor.md

 9) Each parameter has its own new UI.

+# Pipeline-Editor

-10) Once new formly JSON is configured for the step parameter the same UI will be rendered in the pipeline editor when user select a step and expand the parameter and the value changes will reflect in the peipeline parameter value.
+Once new formly JSON is configured for the step parameter the same UI will be rendered in the pipeline editor when user select a step and expand the parameter and the value changes will reflect in the peipeline parameter value.

 ![Parameter-Editor](images/Pepeline_UI_with_parameter_JSON_added.png)